 What happens to your photos if you die?
-Will your loved ones know which sites they are store on?
+Will your loved ones know which sites they are stored on?
 What about the passwords?
 What if you have them stored on a site in which you pay a monthly fee?
 Will your family know to continue paying that bill for the next 50 years?
 What happens if your monthly payments are not made?
 Yes, your account will be terminated.
 Your photos, taken down.
 Sadly your photos will not outlive you; none of these sites guarantee a succession plan.
-Basically, according all of the available Terms of Service, these accounts terminate upon your death and they cannot be transferred to anyone else.
+Basically, according to all of the available Terms of Service, these accounts terminate upon your death and they cannot be transferred to anyone else.

 iCloud: “You agree that your Account is non-transferable and that any rights to your Content within your Account terminate upon your death.”

 Nothing is ever free.
 These terms of service can even be there when we pay for storage.
 Read your terms carefully and decide if you can live with possibilities.

 I had a personal friend who used Shutterfly to make many photo books. she uploaded her photos to the site, created these books, paid to print the books and got them to enjoy.
 A couple years later, she went back into her account to get a few pictures to share with someone in her family she discovered; 3 things:

 - There were pictures missing from her projects.
 She called support and they told her that she could no longer access the pictures because they weren’t stored anymore.

 - When she did download another picture to print, it was not the same quality as when she uploaded it.

 - If they still had pictures she wanted to download, she had to pay for them.

 That was enough for me to turn my attention to Forever’s unique concept of photo storage.
 You can check it out here. www.forever.com/ambassador/luann-street.com

 Forever can help you in many ways, no matter how you currently handle your printed or digital photos and albums.